paulbricman/paulbricman.github.io/docs/tools/memnav.md

 ## Machine-Readable Memories

 In order to create tools capable of navigating memories, we first need to record them in a machine-readable format.
 One popular way of transcribing memories is journalling.
 By creating regular entries describing their daily thoughts, ambitions, and stories, people unknowingly build a genuine knowledge base of their lives.
-Slowly but surely, this accumulates into a comprehensive body of knowledge which spans months, years, or even decades.
+Slowly but surely, this accumulates into a comprehensive body of knowledge which spans months, years, or even decades.[^7]

 Diaries mainly consist of text.
 As we've seen previously, machines are already fluent in text.
 This means that journalling is a very good candidate for supplying our future system with memories in a machine-readable format.
 In order to perform text mining, simply substitute web pages for diary entries, and let the algorithms do their job.

 ## Design

 Now that we have a way of converting memories into a machine-readable format, we can start implementing the actual features of the memory navigator, or MemNav for short.
-Illustrative samples from my own MemNav instance accompany each command.
+Illustrative samples from my own MemNav instance are provided for each command.

+The functionality of the system is encapsulated in a Python class which requires a root directory containing entries as text files.
+The source code builds on several open source modules, and is heavily inspired by examples provided by their authors.[^8] [^9]

 {: .code-block }
     >>> from memnav import MemNav